AdityaMili95/Wallte/README.md

 # Wallte

-A Line Bot application to help you manage your fianncial.
+A Line Bot application to help you manage your wallet.

 Add Wallte using QR Code Now!!